 Our Foundation vision is vitally important.
 It embodies the high spirits required today as medicine advances and becomes more complicated and specialized.
 All our administrative officers, including myself, must strive to keep it in mind as the guiding light of our university operations.

-During the past 13 years, under the management of the National University Corporation, we have maintained healthy finances and intensively put resources into research, mainly our medical photonics project.
-We have also trained excellent doctors and nurses, who have contributed to local medical care.
+During the past 14 years, under the management of the National University Corporation, we have maintained healthy finances and intensively put resources into research, mainly our medical photonics project.
+We have also trained excellent doctors and nurses, who are contributing to local medical care.
 Moreover, we can boast of the high number of our successful applicants in the National Examination for Medical Practitioners.
-Our university has continued original investigations and formed industry-university collaborations with local companies.
+Our university has continued original research and formed industry-university collaborations with local companies.
 Building on those achievements, we are now in the process of reforming our organization through strengthening our institutional research.

-To realize our goal of a "society of health and longevity" with preventive medicine and regular medical examination system, we are promoting the necessary systems and research seeds with the aid of various kinds of database.
+To realize our goal of a "society of health and longevity" with preventive medicine and a regular medical examination system, we are promoting the necessary frameworks and research seeds with the aid of various kinds of database.
 In addition, another of our main missions is to be a reliable disaster center hospital.
-We will continue our preparation for Earthquake Disaster Prevention.

 All University staff are focused on working as a team based on our University's vision.
 I hope to build an organization in which staff members are united in their efforts to do their part and promote the continual growth of Hamamatsu University School of Medicine.